 Govt panel likely to decide on Covovax as heterologous booster dose for adults tomorrow

-New Delhi, Jan 10: An expert panel of the central drugs regulatory authority is likely to take a decision on Wednesday on granting market authorisation to SII's COVID-19 vaccine Covovax as a heterologous booster dose for adults who have been administered two doses of Covishield or Covaxin, official sources said.
+New Delhi, Jan 10: An expert panel of the central drugs regulatory authority is likely to take a decision on Wednesday on granting market authorisation to SII's COVID-19 vaccine Covovax - which is effective against the Omicron strains - as a heterologous booster dose for adults who have been administered two doses of Covishield or Covaxin, official sources said.

 The Subject Expert Committee of the Central Drugs Standard Control Organisation (CDSCO) is scheduled to meet on January 11, as reported by PTI.